Cinnamon Scone Recipe (with Cinnamon Chips)

 If you don’t have something like this, use the sharpest knife you own, being careful not to tear your mat or the parchment sitting under your dough.

-Once your disc is cut, sprinkle generously with a mix of cinnamon and sugar.
+Top with cinnamon-sugar coating: once your disc is cut, sprinkle generously with a mix of cinnamon and sugar.
 This is where your crunchy top comes in– the high heat of the oven melts the sugar crystals and puts this beautiful, crispy layer of sweet and spicy right on top of your scone.

 Once you sink your teeth through this crunchy layer, the inside will melt.in.your.mouth!
 It’s buttery, light, and tender, and every bite is full of luscious little cinnamon chips.
+If you’re feeling extra cinnamon-y, load them up with some cinnamon honey butter!

 These scones are reminiscent of muffins, but a little more dense.
 They go perfectly with a cup of coffee, and are best served fresh from the oven.

-That’s enough time to shake the sleepies out, spend 20 minutes sniffing the amazing aroma billowing from the kitchen, and prepare your palate for the scone that will change all opinions you thought you had about scones forever… Just remember to pop your butter in the freezer the night before!
+If you’re having guests over for breakfast or brunch, this cinnamon scone recipe goes from ingredients in your pantry to the table in under 40 minute which is just enough time to shake the sleepies out, spend 20 minutes sniffing the amazing aroma billowing from the kitchen, and prepare your palate for the scone that will change all opinions you thought you had about scones forever…

-Cinnamon Scones Recipe
+Cinnamon Chip Scones Recipe

 Ingredients